All Episodes

 Donald Trump, his approval, and there's some debate about that about his approval ratings right now, but I know that they're not ideal.

-It may be, in spite of the fact that deporting illegal aliens has been consistently and overwhelmingly popular.
+It may be in spite of the fact that deporting illegal aliens has been consistently and overwhelmingly popular.

-In other words, someone can make the argument that that's what's keeping him afloat when you look at the most recent Harvard Harris poll, uh deport all immigrants over 54%.
+In other words, someone could make the argument that that's what's keeping him afloat when you look at the most recent Harvard Harris poll.

-The last poll that we had that would be accurate showed that a majority of Hispanic Americans, a huge block of them support deporting all illegal aliens.
+The last poll that we had that would be accurate showed that a majority of Hispanic Americans, a huge block of them, support deporting all illegal aliens.

 That would be a pretty big leap to make.

-So violence in chaos is the thing that the moderates who I represent, as you know, which is why you have me on the show.
+So violence in chaos is the thing that the moderates, who I represent, as you know, which is why you have me on the show.

-Um I speak for them.
+I speak for them.

 They don't like it.

-And so uh I sent you a chart.
+And so I sent you a chart.

-I didn't cherry pick, I picked the most recent one.
+I picked the most recent one.

-You could use CBS and you could use the most accurate ones and we'll list them all publicly.
+You could use CBS and you could use the most accurate ones, and we'll list them all publicly.

-I'm not cherry picking anything.
+I'm not cherry-picking anything.

 Okay.